LogoLogo

 Termination

-Once you have finished using your PacketEvents instance, terminate it!
-You usually want to terminate the instance as soon as your plugin has been disabled.
+Once you have finished using your PacketEvents instance, terminate it! (if you aren't shading) You usually want to terminate the instance as soon as your plugin has been disabled.